revelunt/PC_In_validations_we_trust/README.md

 # Replication Materials Details

 This repository contains replication materials for the paper "In Validations We Trust?
-The Impact of Imperfect Human Annotations as a Gold Standard on the Quality of Validation of Automated Content Analysis."
+The Impact of Imperfect Human Annotations as a Gold Standard on the Quality of Validation of Automated Content Analysis," forthcoming in Political Communication.
 For any questions or inquries, please contact the corresponding author (Hyunjin Song, hyunjin.song@univie.ac.at).

 This replication code is dependent upon rstan library for simulation analysis.
 For installing rstan and Stan library, see [Rstan start guide](https://mc-stan.org/users/interfaces/rstan.html).